davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 ---

+<a name="20150222"></a>
-**Update**: *Software Enterprise*'s Facebook account is likely to be a fake, maybe a lure to send us on a wrong track, to a fake name.
+**Update (2015/02/22)**: *Software Enterprise*'s Facebook account is likely to be a fake, maybe a lure to send us on a wrong track, to a fake name.
 User *l4v4l4mp3* contacted me to explain that the posts regarding Zambilight had been created only a few days ago, then their dates were changed (see the little clock icon next to publication date in the screenshot below?) to match the beginning of Zambilight's campaign.
 That might just be an attempt to orient us towards a fake name.
 Also, it is easy to find a Facebook's account unique numeric id, I checked the nearest ids, and only found accounts created around Feb.
 18th 2015.

 [![facebook fake](/assets/zambilight/facebook-fake_thumb.jpg)](/assets/zambilight/facebook-fake.jpg)

 ---

+<a name="20150223-2"></a>
-**Update 2 (2015/02/23)**: I wondered for a long time why *Software Enterprise* was not using Indiegogo's official way to provide updates to a project, and the reason suddenly appeared quite obvious to me: as long as he's only posting in the comment section, all people who forgot about Zambilight, or are not
+**Update (2015/02/23)**: I wondered for a long time why *Software Enterprise* was not using Indiegogo's official way to provide updates to a project, and the reason suddenly appeared quite obvious to me: as long as he's only posting in the comment section, all people who forgot about Zambilight, or are not